ConnorTCC/ConnorTCC/README.md

 - 👋 Hi, I’m @ConnorTCC
-- 👀 I’m interested in learning and developing my Phython skills
+- 👀 I’m interested in learning and developing my Python skills
 - 🌱 I’m currently learning ...
 Python!!
 - 💞️ I’m looking to collaborate on any small projects not requring extensive knowledege!
 - 📫 How to reach me at the email linked with my account :)